lxs602/Chinese-Mandarin-Dictionaries/README.md

 ### About 說明 / 说明
 A Chinese-English vocabulary, from sentences submitted to tatoeba.org, with 47,969 phrases (dowloaded December 2020).

 “Tatoeba is a collection of sentences and translations.
-It's collaborative, open, free and even addictive.” (from the tatoeba website) <br>NB.
-To list all the sentences with audio, search for the term ‘audio’.<br><br>Chinese words segmented using [jieba](https://github.com/fxsjy/jieba).
+It's collaborative, open, free and even addictive.” (from the tatoeba website) <br><br>To list all the sentences with audio, search for the term ‘audio’.<br><br>Chinese words segmented using [jieba](https://github.com/fxsjy/jieba).
 Thanks also to ["Generating Anki decks with audio from the Tatoeba Project"](https://digitalwords.net/anki/tatoeba-audio/index.eng.html), accessed December 2020.

 ### [Download 下載 / 下载](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/Tatoeba%20Chinese-English%20Vocabulary)